porkuzhalir/Smart-Plant-Identification-System/README.md

 # Plant-Leaf-Disease-Detection
-This project is a simple java based system that detects plant leaf diseases such as rust and blight and suggests treatment.
+This project is a Java based application that detects plant leaf diseases such as rust and blight and provides basic treatment suggestions.
+It demonstrate how java programming can be used to build a simple system to help identify plant diseases and support agricultural solutions
-Technologies used
-Java
-GitHub and
-Features like
-Detects plant leaf diseases
-Provides treatment Suggestions
-Simple console based program